gecio/gecio.github.io/docs/_optimist/guided_tour/step08/index.en.md

 # Step 8: Delete the first VM

-## Preface

-In step 7, you created a VM.
-In this step, you will delete it so that you can reuse its resources.

 ## Start

+In the previous step, you created a VM.
+In this step, you will learn how to delete it so that you can reuse its resources.

 First of all, you need to acquire the name or the ID of the VM.